John J. Francis (judge)

-John J. Francis (June 19, 1903 - July 5, 1984) was an American Democratic Party politician and jurist who served as an associate justice of the New Jersey Supreme Court from 1957 until his retirement in 1972.
+John Joseph Francis (June 19, 1903 – July 5, 1984) was an American Democratic Party politician and jurist who served as an associate justice of the New Jersey Supreme Court from 1957 until his retirement in 1972.

 Early life

-Francis was born on June 19, 1903 in East Orange, New Jersey.
+Francis was born on June 19, 1903, in East Orange, New Jersey.
 He received a law degree from Rutgers University Law School in 1925 and a master's degree in law from New York University Law School in 1947.
 He was admitted to the bar in 1926.
 He served as President of the Essex County Bar Association from 1942 to 1943, and as an Associate Editor of The New Jersey Law Journal from 1944 until 1947 and again from 1973 until his death in 1984.

 Political career

 In 1940, Francis became a candidate for the New Jersey General Assembly.
 He finished 13th out of 24 candidates in a race for 12 Essex County Assembly seats.
 Francis was the top vote getter among the Democratic candidates, receiving 136,241 votes.
-One of his running mates in the 1940 legislative contest was Peter W. Rodino, who would go on to serve 40 years in Congress, 14 of them as Chairman of the House Judiciary Committee.
+One of his running mates in the 1940 legislative contest was Peter W. Rodino, who would go on to serve 40 years in Congress, 14 of them as chairman of the House Judiciary Committee.

-Francis was elected Village Trustee (Councilman) in South Orange, New Jersey in 1942.
+Francis was elected village trustee (councilman) in South Orange, New Jersey, in 1942.

 In 1944, Francis became a candidate for the U.S. House of Representatives in New Jersey's 11th congressional district.
 Incumbent Republican Frank L. Sundstrom defeated him by 6,210 votes, 58,586 (51.73%) to 52,376 (46.25%).

 Judicial career

-Francis was appointed to serve as an Advisory Master of the Court of Chancery by Chancellor A. Dayton Oliphant in 1947.
+Francis was appointed to serve as an advisory master of the Court of Chancery by Chancellor A. Dayton Oliphant in 1947.
 In 1948, Governor Alfred Driscoll, a Republican, nominated Francis to serve as a Judge of the Essex County Court of Common Pleas.
 He was elevated to the Appellate Division in 1952.
 In 1957, Governor Robert B. Meyner nominated him to serve as an associate justice of the New Jersey Supreme Court.

 In 1960, Francis wrote a unanimous opinion in Henningsen v.
 Bloomfield Motors, Inc., where the court ruled that automobile dealers and manufacturers were liable for defective cars despite a standard warranty intended to absolve them.
 This was considered a landmark decision in the expansion of product liability manufacturer's liabilities for defective products.
 He was also the author of a unanimous 1966 decision that the state could not seek the death penalty in the retrial of a convicted murderer who had already received a sentence of life in prison.

 Among Francis' law clerks was John J. Degnan, who would later serve as Attorney General of New Jersey.